Advocacy | Nonprofit Organizations | Religion | Legends

 Education: Georgia State University, University of West Georgia (MA)

 Founder and CEO

 Jasmine Crowe is an award-winning social entrepreneur, TED speaker, and leader.
 In 2017, after years of feeding people experiencing homelessness from her own kitchen, she launched Goodr, a sustainable waste management company that leverages technology to combat hunger and reduce food waste.
 Since the launch in 2017, Goodr has been responsible for providing over 30 million meals to people across the United States and has diverted over 3 million pounds of surplus food that would have ended up in a landfill.
 Under her direction, Goodr also launched a grocery delivery program providing weekly groceries to senior citizens and children in virtual school.
-In fall 2021, Crowe partnered with recording artist, Gunna, and launched the first in-school free grocery store in Atlanta.
-She will be releasing her first children’s book, Everybody Eats, this year.
+In 2021, Crowe partnered with recording artist, Gunna, launching the first in-school free grocery store in Atlanta.
+Additionally, she is the author of the children’s book, Everybody Eats.

 Education: North Carolina Central University